Rose Ann Finkel: Professional life

 Rose Ann and Charles were partners in several businesses; they said she had the business sense and he was the designer.
 She enjoyed travel and educating herself and others about wine, beer, and food.

 They co-founded their first business, Bon-Vin, in 1969, which specialized in imported, boutique wine.
 They imported small labels from Europe and marketed little-known West Coast vintners.
 Her work as a dental hygienist supported the company.
 The business grew quickly, and they traveled to Europe to visit wineries.

 In 1974, the owners of Chateau Ste.
 Michelle's bought Bon-Vin.
-Charles became the sales and marketing director for the winery, located in Woodinville, Washington and the couple moved to Seattle.
+Charles became the sales and marketing director for the winery, located in Woodinville, Washington, and the couple moved to Seattle.

 In 1977, Rose Ann and two friends opened Truffles, a small specialty grocery store in the Laurelhurst neighborhood of Seattle that sold imported and domestic beer, corned beef from Katz Deli in New York, and cheesecakes.
 They claimed it was the first store in the U.S. to import fresh Perigord truffles.
 Truffles was named one of the top 5 specialty stores in the U.S. by Time magazine.

 In 1978, the Finkels started Merchant du Vin, today known as one of the world's largest craft beer importers but originally focused on importing wine.
 "They are credited with bringing craft beers from England, Germany and Belgium to American drinkers."
 They focused on importing beers made by family-run breweries in England, Germany, and Belgium and worked with U.S. brewers to revive classic brewing styles.
 Contracts included Yuengling, Traquair House, Trappist Ale from Belgium, and the English brewery Samuel Smith.
 Rose Ann was the Chief Operating Officer, vice president of marketing, and educated restaurant owners about beer and food pairings.
 She also named Germany's famous Ayinger Celebrator double bock beer.

 The Finkels opened Pike Place Brewery in 1989 at 1421 Western Avenue.
 When it opened it was the third in Seattle and one of only a few independent, microbreweries state.
 In 1996, the business moved to its present location on First Avenue and the name was shortened to Pike Brewing; they also added the restaurant.
 Rose Ann had many responsibilities in the company: business operations, negotiating deals, leadership, and supply management.
 In 1997, they sold the brewery and became heavily involved with the local and international slow food movement.
 In 2006, bought Pike Brewing back and Rose Ann became the vice-president.

 They purchased Liberty Malt Supply, a retail supplier for home winemakers and homebrewers, from John Fariasin 1989.

 Legacy

 Rose Ann's approach to business and life was influential on people in the industry, especially women who looked to her as a role model.
 In 2020, the Puget Sound Business Journal posthumously honored her with the "Women of Influence in Memoriam" award for her widespread and long-lived influence on the brewery and restaurant scene in Seattle and beyond."
-In 2015, the Finkel's contributions to the food and beverage industry were recognized with the Angelo Pellegrini Award.
+In 2015, the Finkels' contributions to the food and beverage industry were recognized with the Angelo Pellegrini Award.